v-cakoll/docs.it-it/docs/standard/security/cryptographic-signatures.md

 Module Module1
     Sub Main()
         'The hash value to sign.
-        Dim HashValue As Byte() = {59, 4, 248, 102, 77, 97, 142, 201, 210, 12, 224, 93, 25, 41, 100, 197, 213, 134, 130, 135}
+        Dim hashValue As Byte() = {59, 4, 248, 102, 77, 97, 142, 201, 210, 12, 224, 93, 25, 41, 100, 197, 213, 134, 130, 135}

         'The value to hold the signed value.
-        Dim SignedHashValue() As Byte
+        Dim signedHashValue() As Byte

         'Generate a public/private key pair.
-        Dim RSA As New RSACryptoServiceProvider()
+        Dim rsa As New RSACryptoServiceProvider()

         'Create an RSAPKCS1SignatureFormatter object and pass it
         'the RSACryptoServiceProvider to transfer the private key.
-        Dim RSAFormatter As New RSAPKCS1SignatureFormatter(RSA)
+        Dim rsaFormatter As New RSAPKCS1SignatureFormatter(rsa)

         'Set the hash algorithm to SHA1.
-        RSAFormatter.SetHashAlgorithm("SHA1")
+        rsaFormatter.SetHashAlgorithm("SHA1")

-        'Create a signature for HashValue and assign it to
+        'Create a signature for hashValue and assign it to
-        'SignedHashValue.
+        'signedHashValue.
-        SignedHashValue = RSAFormatter.CreateSignature(HashValue)
+        signedHashValue = rsaFormatter.CreateSignature(hashValue)
     End Sub
 End Module